everything she knows

 fleet commands

-nina doctor run a full diagnostic across the fleet
+nina doctor --on <machine> run a full health diagnostic on any machine

 (˶ᵔ ᵕ ᵔ˶)